Fat burning foods for weight loss

 Be wary of these ‘fat loss’ foods

-From grapefruit to green tea, from caffeine to coconut oil and from chilli to turmeric, an endless stream of edibles have been hailed as weight loss superfoods that burn fat.
+From grapefruit to green tea and from caffeine to coconut oil, an endless stream of edibles have been hailed as weight loss superfoods that burn fat.
 But is there any evidence to back up these claims?

-The unfortunate fact is, most of these so-called ‘metabolism-boosting foods’ have little to no effect.
+The fact is, most of these so-called metabolism-boosting foods have little to no effect.
 Some stimulants, like caffeine, chilli and spices may increase your heart rate slightly, which could cause a slight rise in metabolism.

 However, the effect is so small that adding such foods to your diet is highly unlikely to impact your weight.
 Not only that, but a higher heart rate doesn’t necessarily go hand-in-hand with weight loss.